-We are proud to announce that Raidboxes Dashboard is now even more secure for our users thanks to two-factor authentication.
-Even though the activation of 2FA is not obligatory for us, we hope that the advantages mentioned have convinced you.
-Because by additionally requesting a 2FA code, your account gets another level of security and you ensure that your data (and those of your customers) are even better protected against unauthorised access.
+We are proud to announce that Raidboxes Dashboard is now even more secure thanks to two-factor authentication for our users .
+Even though the activation of 2FA is not obligatory for us, we hope that the above mentioned advantages have convinced you.
+The additional request for a 2FA code adds another layer of security to your account and ensures that your data (and that of your customers) is even better protected against unauthorized access.

 We appreciate your input!